Woodlands Wildlife Refuge, Inc.

 belong.

-Woodlands is proud of the thousands of animals it has been able
+Woodlands is proud of the thousands of animals it

-not possible without dedicated volunteers and generous donors.
+It is not possible without dedicated volunteers and generous donors.

 An important goal

-Because we are dedicated to the release of healthy and well-functioning
+Because we are dedicated to the release of healthy

-the animals with humans as much as possible; therefore we are not
+the interaction of the animals with humans as much as possible;

-open to the general public.
-We appreciate your understanding and
+therefore we are not open to the general public.
+We appreciate your

-assistance with this effort.
+understanding and assistance with this effort.

 Staff

-Tracy Leaver, Executive Director
+Tracy Leaver,

-Lila Whitely, Wildlife Care Supervisor
+Heather Freeman, Wildlife Care and Volunteer Supervisor

-Board of Directors:
+Board

 Karen L. Bowker, Treasurer